 Lovers gift it to one another on Valentine’s Day.
 Children present it on Mother’s Day in a show of gratitude.
 It graces Southern tables to usher in springtime.
 And it was over a glistening slice of it that Nashville newcomer Dolly Parton had her first business meeting with country music star Chet Atkins.

 You’d be hard-pressed to find someone who doesn’t fall for this gorgeous slice of deliciousness.
 A deconstruction of the pie, made famous in these parts by the Shoney’s restaurant chain, reveals three ingredients that play off one another to achieve a pinnacle of cool, fruity, creamy flavor: strawberry slurry, whipped cream and strawberries—lots and lots of strawberries.

-Visiting U-pick farms to pluck the juicy, sweet fruit by hand or buying fresh-picked berries by the crate are springtime rituals for those eager to shake off the winter doldrums and celebrate the return of locally grown, fresh produce.
+Visiting U-pick farms - like Cottle, which has operations in Florence and other areas - to pluck the juicy, sweet fruit by hand or buying fresh-picked berries by the crate from commercial farms - like Strawberry Hill USA in Chesnee - are springtime rituals for those eager to shake off the winter doldrums and celebrate the return of locally grown, fresh produce.

 The components of fresh strawberry pie are pretty straightforward: a flaky, baked pie crust stuffed with fresh berries, then generously drizzled with a strawberry slurry of water, sugar and cornstarch.
 A couple of hours in the refrigerator to bind everything, then it’s ready to serve with a generous dollop of whipped cream.
 That’s it, folks.

 There are variations, of course.
 Some make preparation a breeze and some add subtle citrusy notes.
 You can cut a few steps, add a little punch of flavor or make some substitutions and still end up with a classic strawberry pie.
 Instead of making a slurry with pureed strawberries, you can substitute a package of strawberry gelatin.

-Here’s an easy recipe for making fresh strawberry pie, followed by a list of growers and markets offering sweet, juicy, SC-grown berries.
+Here’s an easy recipe for making fresh strawberry pie, followed by a list of growers and markets offering sweet, juicy, South Carolina-grown berries.
 Call ahead to check availability.